-Choosing colours to make a small room look bigger is a challenge a lot of Toronto homeowners encounter.
-Selecting the right paint colour is important.
-Colours can be the difference between a small dark room, and a comfortable living area.
-It is important to choose a paint colour that makes your small room and your house look large and inviting.
+Choosing paint colours to make small rooms or small spaces look bigger is a challenge that a lot of Toronto homeowners encounter.
+Selecting the right paint colour is a very important process.
+Colours can be the difference between a small dark room, and a comfortable living space.
+It is important to choose a paint colour that makes your small space and your house look large and inviting.

-Not everybody has the luxury of space.
+The thing with living in Toronto, or any large metropolis, is that not everybody has the luxury of space.
 However, you can create the illusion of space.
-The good use of paint colour is the most important factor to make a small room look larger than it is.
+The good use of paint colour is the most important factor.
+To make a small room or a small space, look larger than it is.

-Small Room Ideas & Paint Colour Tips and Tricks
+Small Room Ideas & Paint Colour Tips for Small Spaces in Toronto

-- Hands down, best choice for small rooms is white.
-No better color to create an illusion of space.
+- Hands down, the best paint colour choice for small rooms is white.
+No better colour to create an illusion of space.

 - Why?
 Lighter and neutral colours give the illusion that the walls are farther away.
 Light colours reflect light.
 Neutral colours diminish into the background.